Americans with Disabilities Act

 Below are some resources regarding sidewalk accessibility.

-- Federal Highway Commission: Sidewalk Design Guidelines and Existing Practicesn - Addresses accessibility issues
+- Federal Highway Commission: Sidewalk Design Guidelines and Existing Practices – Addresses accessibility issues

 - U.S. Department of Justice: Curb Ramps and Pedestrian Crossings Under Title II of the ADA (2007) – Chapter 6 of the ADA Best Practices Tool Kit for State and Local Governments,

-- WA State Department of Transportation: Pedestrian Facilities (2011) - This chapter of the Washington State Department of Transportation Design Manual provides standards for pedestrian facilities in accordance with ADA requirements.
+- Washington State Department of Transportation: Pedestrian Facilities (2022) – This chapter of the Washington State Department of Transportation Design Manual provides standards for pedestrian facilities in accordance with ADA requirements.

 Title III prohibits private enterprises who provide public accommodations and services (e.g., hotels, restaurants, and transit systems) from denying goods, services and programs to people based on their disabilities.
 Title III also sets forth the applicable structural accessibility requirements for private entities.

-- ADA Title III Technical Assistance Manual - Title III applies to public accommodations and commercial facilities.
-Basic and primary resource.
+- ADA Title III Technical Assistance Manual (1993) – Title III applies to public accommodations and commercial facilities.

-- ADA Title III Technical Assistance Manual, 1994 Supplement - This manual updates for the above-mentioned Title III manual.
+- ADA Title III Technical Assistance Manual 1994 Supplement – This manual updates the above-mentioned Title III manual.
 It is a primary source document.

-Although the Americans with Disabilities Act is the law of the land, some jurisdictions have adopted policies affirming their commitment to aims of the law and establishing procedures and forms to implement the law's requirements.
-The following are examples of general policies and notices.
+Some jurisdictions have adopted policies affirming their commitment to aims of the ADA and establishing procedures and forms to implement the law's requirements.
+The following are examples of local policies and notices.

 - Clarkston ADA Policy and Notice (2010) – Establishes policy and notice regarding the Americans with Disabilities Act.
 Includes Resolution adopting policy.